 Another important thing you must know is that mental health disorders have no age criteria.
-It’s just a myth that a person in his/her teens can not be suffering through mental illness or a person in his/her 80s is mentally fit.
+It’s just a myth that a person in his/her teens can not be suffering from mental illness or that a person in his/her 80s is mentally fit.
 Mental Health is important at all stages of life.
 If a person neglects mental health issues, it may impact physical health.
-People neglecting mental health may want to isolate themselves, constant feelings of fear, social anxiety, and become addicted to drugs/alcohol.
-Mental health can affect the whole body, reason of chronic physical health problems, create issues in your relationships, disturb your work life.
+People neglecting mental health may want to isolate themselves, have constant feelings of fear, and social anxiety, and become addicted to drugs/alcohol.
+Mental health can affect the whole body, reason of chronic physical health problems, create issues in your relationships, and disturb your work life.
 This is why, it is essential to openly talk about your mental health and identify when you need help.

 Tips for Ensuring a Healthier Mind

-We know that we are not mental health professionals but we have enlisted some useful self-care tips that can help you ensure a better mental well-being:
+We know that we are not mental health professionals but we have enlisted some useful self-care tips that can help you ensure better mental well-being: